The Way

 Local-first

 The tools run where you are - your laptop, your LAN, the rack in the closet.
-Nothing routes through a service we operate.
-If your internet drops, your tools don't.
+Every hop stays inside your network.
+When your internet drops, they keep going.

 02